macedojleo/BDH/README.md

 When bdh starts in daemon mode, a log file named bdh_<timestamp>.log is created in a directory previously configured (see more in "how to configure bdh" topic to get more informations).

-Basically the information displayed in bdh logfile are about START/STOP process, FS use in Kb, and each FS percentage of use as follows below:
+Basically the information displayed in bdh logfile are about START/STOP process, each FS usage in Kb, and percentage as follows below:

 	$cat /tmp/bdh_021819.log
 	START  |  02/18/19-23:56:33 | Starting process in Deamon mode | PID:  9282 INTERVAL: 3600 | logFile: /tmp/bdh_021819.log